sparmboy/react-springboot-appengine-template/README.md

 # react-springboot-appengine-template
-Repository recipe for setting up a React typescript UI and Spring Boot backend generated from a openapi definition.
+Repository recipe for setting up a React typescript UI and Spring Boot backend generated from an openapi definition.

-Contains config to quickly deploy to Gcloud app engine
+Contains the following goodies out of the box:

+* Load screen
+* Material UI with Theming and Icons
+* React routing secured by authentication
+* Google, Facebook and Github Oauth authentication
+* Web sockets
+* Spring data with user principal and liquibase

 ## Steps
 1. Clone this repo